Haute couture: History in France

 The couturier Charles Frederick Worth is widely considered the father of haute couture as it is known today.
 Although born in Bourne, Lincolnshire, England, Worth made his mark in the French fashion industry.
 Revolutionising how dressmaking had been previously perceived, Worth made it so the dressmaker became the artist of garnishment: a fashion designer.
 While he created one-of-a-kind designs to please some of his titled or wealthy customers, he is best known for preparing a portfolio of designs that were shown on live models at the House of Worth.
 Clients selected one model, specified colours and fabrics, and had a duplicate garment tailor-made in Worth's workshop.
 Worth combined individual tailoring with a standardization more characteristic of the ready-to-wear clothing industry, which was also developing during this period.

 Following in Worth's footsteps were Callot Soeurs, Patou, Paul Poiret, Madeleine Vionnet, Mariano Fortuny, Jeanne Lanvin, Chanel, Mainbocher, Schiaparelli, Cristóbal Balenciaga, and Christian Dior.
 Some of these fashion houses still exist today, under the leadership of modern designers.

-In the 1960s, a group of young protégés who had trained under more senior and established fashion designers including Dior and Balenciaga left these established couture houses and opened their own establishments.
+In the 1960s, a group of young protégés that had trained under more senior and established fashion designers including Dior and Balenciaga left these established couture houses and opened their own establishments.
 The most successful of these young designers were Yves Saint Laurent, Pierre Cardin, André Courrèges, Ted Lapidus, and Emanuel Ungaro.
 Japanese native and Paris-based Hanae Mori was also successful in establishing her own line.

 Lacroix is one of the fashion houses to have been started in the late 20th century.
 Other new houses have included Jean Paul Gaultier and Thierry Mugler.
 Due to the high expenses of producing haute couture collections, Lacroix and Mugler have since ceased their haute couture activities.

 For all these fashion houses, custom clothing is no longer the main source of income, often costing much more than it earns through direct sales; it only adds the aura of fashion to their ventures in ready-to-wear clothing and related luxury products such as shoes and perfumes, and licensing ventures that earn greater returns for the company.
 It is their ready-to-wear collections that are available to a wider audience, adding a splash of glamour and the feel of haute couture to more wardrobes.
-Fashion houses still create custom clothing for publicity, for example providing items to celebrity events such as the Met Gala.
+Fashion houses still create custom clothing for publicity, such as when providing items to celebrity events such as the Met Gala.